mehalick/Blog/src/_posts/2012-02-28-tdd-code-kata.md

 <td colspan="2">

-<p>I didn’t count this as an official day, I just spent time learning keyboard shortcuts and how to navigate Visual Studio without a mouse.
+<p>I didn't count this as an official day, I just spent time learning keyboard shortcuts and how to navigate Visual Studio without a mouse.
 I learned the existing keyboard shortcuts:</p>

 <p>Ctrl-Shift-N – New Project<br/>
-Ctrl-R, V – ReSharper’s Introduce Variable</p>
+Ctrl-R, V – ReSharper's Introduce Variable</p>

 <p>… and created some new ones:</p>